nupinion/data_blog/lgbt_rights/README.md

 ## Extracting the data

-First, we get a list of countries and their iso codes (1.... .py).
+First, we get a list of countries and their iso codes (obtaining_data/1.
+Get iso data.ipynb).

 We then carry out data scrubbing manually to create country_matches.csv -- a 2-column csv file where column one has country names as they appear in the LGBT page and column 2 has country names as they appear in the iso table in wikipedia.

-Finally, we use the second python script (2.... .py) to extract the lgbt data.
+Finally, we use the second python script (obtaining_data/2.... .py) to extract the lgbt data.

 ## Visualisation